 Norway is a must-see destination for nature lovers.
-We went on a cruise in the fjords with Hurtigruten, a fantastic experience which I highly recommend.
-We cruised from Bergen, all the way up to Cape North, and were fascinated by the beauty of the fjords and the midnight sun.
-Hurtigruten is a Norwegian cruise line, that uses it’s cargo and mail delivery boats also as cruise boats.
-This added to the magic experience we had in Norway.
+I was lucky enough to visit it in summer, when the fjords are green and the days are long.
+I went on a cruise in the fjords with Hurtigruten, a fantastic experience that I highly recommend.
+We cruised from Bergen all the way up to Cape North and were fascinated by the beauty of the fjords and the midnight sun.
+Exploring the Norwegian fjords by cruise is already a magical experience, but especially more so when done with Hurtigruten, an expert local cruise company.